vineetha1996/Event-Expo/README.md

 - If we click on profile text view it navigates to the profile page where user can find details he/she provided and he can also edit details, it gets updated in the database   too.
 - If we click on about app text view it navigates to the about app page where user can find the detail description about the app.
 - If we click on order history text view it navigates to the order history page where user can see the list of events he added into his cart.
+- User can request an event in this acrivity.

 ### User Home Page:

 ![user_home](https://github.com/vineetha1996/event-expo/blob/master/screens/userHome.JPG)

-- In the Home page user can see the list of events.
+- In the List of Events activity user can see the events available on that day.

 ### User profile page:
 ![User Profile](https://github.com/vineetha1996/event-expo/blob/master/screens/profile.JPG)

-- User can maintain his profile by updating the required fields.
+- User can maintain his profile by modifying and updating the fields it directly reflects in the database.

 ### About App Page:
 ![About App](https://github.com/vineetha1996/event-expo/blob/master/screens/about_app.JPG)